-In the previous post, Anatomy of a Cart: Part 1, we covered what characteristics to look for when searching for an optimal teaching cart.
+In the previous post, Anatomy of a Cart: Part 1, we covered what characteristics to look for when searching for an optimal, mobile teaching cart.
 Today, we’re getting down into some more nitty-gritty details by discussing ways to creatively increase storage space on your cart.
 Being a music teacher on a cart means you essentially take your music classroom with you as you travel around the school building.
 If you’re going to have all of your needed teaching materials on hand, then you need to maximize ALL areas of your cart.

 If you thought your only option was tossing your music teaching items on the cart’s shelves and rolling out, then read on, my friend, to find out some super strategic ways of storing your teaching tools and truly utilizing all of the space on your cart!